grscwf/twin-mt/nero-dev-guide.md

         can potentially do an entire depth-first traversal of the story.
       - There are a few story points where "rand" is biased toward useful options, or away from bad options.
 See "Randomizer bias" below.
-  - "seek" will repeat "rand" until it reaches a passage that's either "draft", contains a todo mark, or throws an error.
+  - "roam" will repeat "rand" until it reaches a passage that's either "draft", contains a todo mark, or throws an error.
-    - If you start seek from a "draft" passage, seek will not stop until it reaches a passage tagged "end".
+    - If you start roam from a "draft" passage, roam will not stop until it reaches a passage tagged "end".
-    - If you start seek from a "end" passage, seek will loop Nero until it encounters an error or a non-draft todo.
+    - If you start roam from a "end" passage, roam will loop Nero until it encounters an error or a non-draft todo.
-    - Seek can be interrupted by pressing the button again.
+    - roam can be interrupted by pressing the button again.
   - <kbd>ctrl-comma</kbd> is a shortcut for "back".
   - <kbd>ctrl-period</kbd> is a shortcut for "forw/rand".
-  - <kbd>ctrl-backslash</kbd> is a shortcut for "seek".
+  - <kbd>ctrl-slash</kbd> is a shortcut for "roam".
   - Randomizer bias:
     - The randomizer can be controlled slightly by marking some links.
     - Add `//prefer` or `//avoid` to the code argument of an